leynos/nixie/README.md

 ```

 `--concurrency` controls how many diagrams are processed in parallel (defaults
-to the number of CPU cores or `4`).
-Paths can be files or directories.
+to the number of CPU cores or `4` if this cannot be determined).
+Paths can be
+files or directories.

 Example: